antonfirsov/docs/2017/07-Jul/fsharp/fsharp-for-csharp.md

 Note that there are no type definitions, semicolons, or braces.
 The only parentheses are used to disambiguate `sumOfSquares` and `12`.
 The pipeline operator (`|>`) is used much like a unix-style pipe.  `square` is a function passed directly as a parameter to `List.map`.
 And so on!

-Although there are many surface-level differences we could talk about, there are deeper things going on here which are key to understanding F#.
+Although there are many differences we could talk about, there are deeper things going on here which are key to understanding F#.

 ## Mapping core C# concepts to core F# concepts